-Preheat your oven to 190°C/375°F/gas 5.
-Grease two 20cm sandwich tins all over with a few knobs of butter, line the bases with greaseproof paper, then dust lightly with flour.
+Preheat the oven to 190°C/375°F/gas 5.
+Grease two 20cm sandwich tins and line the bases with greaseproof paper circles, then dust lightly with flour.

-Mix a few drops of rosewater into your jam, but don’t go crazy with it – it’s very strong!
+Mix a few drops of rosewater into the jam, but don’t go crazy with it – it’s very strong!

 For the crystallized petals, turn the oven right down to 110°C/225°F/gas 1.
 Whisk the egg white to stiff peaks.
 Use a pastry brush to coat the rose petals on both sides with a very thin layer of the egg white, then sprinkle over some caster sugar.